 How to Make Caramel

-This one ingredient caramel sauce is so easily!
-(I honestly can’t believe it’s taken me this long to post this recipe!
-I’ve been making caramel this way for a while now and it’s super simple!)
+This one ingredient caramel is so easy to make!
+I honestly can’t believe it’s taken me this long to post this recipe!
+I’ve been making caramel this way for a while now and it’s super simple!

 Start by filling a large saucepan with water.